');

 About Dayton, IN

-Dayton is a small community in Indiana with a population of 1,049 residents.
-The median household income is $74,417 per year, which is above the national average.
-The median age in Dayton is 33.9 years.
+Dayton is a small town located in Indiana with a population of 1,049 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,417 per year, which is 1% below the national median of $75,149.
+The median age of 33.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Dayton, IN